 In the first eight months of 2022, the Group recorded traffic of 13.7 million passengers, compared to 6.5 million in the same period of 2021.
-At the group's main airport by passenger volume, Congonhas, traffic has grown by 130% year-on-year and has recovered 77.5% of the nine-month 2019 passenger volume.
+At the group's main airport by passenger volume, Congonhas, traffic has grown by 130% year-on-year and has recovered 77.5% of the passenger volume recorded in the same period of 2019.

-The concession award amounts to R\$2,450 million ( $\in$ 457.5 million).
-The contribution to the share capital stipulated in the concession specifications is R\$1,639 million (approximately $\in$ 309.5 million).
-Said contribution will be used to pay to the granting authority (ANAC) the mandatory expenses of the concession (structuring expenses, tender expenses and Infraero's layoff program) and for initial cash needs.
+The concession award amounts to R\$2,450 million (€457.5 million3).
+The contribution to the share capital stipulated in the concession specifications is R\$1,639 million (approximately €309.5 million2).
+Said contribution will be used to pay the granting authority (ANAC) the expected expenses of the concession for organisation costs, bid costs and the Infraero employee severance plan, and the remainder will be allocated to the remaining cash balance.

-In terms of disbursement, the stipulated contribution is expected to be made in December and the disbursement of the award price is expected to take place on the contract signing date, expected in the first quarter of 2023.
+In terms of disbursement, the stipulated contribution is expected to be made in December and the disbursement of the award price is expected to take place on the contract signing date, which is expected to be set in the first quarter of 2023.

-According to the planning and studies carried out on the necessary investments, investments are estimated to be close to R\$5,000 million (at constant prices in 2020).
+According to the planning and studies carried out on the necessary investments, investments are expected to be close to R\$5,000 million (at constant prices in 2020).
 Of these investments, 73% will be made during the first phase of the concession, until 2028.

-The concession has a period of 30 years with the option of a 5-year extension.
+The concession has a period of 30 years with the option of a five-year extension.
 It is a build-operate-and-transfer (BOT) concession and all airports are subject to a dual-till regulatory model in which the revenue from aeronautical activity is regulated for airports with over 1 million passengers (Congonhas, Campo Grande and Uberlândia representing 95% of the group's traffic).
 For all other airports, the charges are set by agreement with the airlines.
 Commercial activity is not regulated.